birtles/recallme-server/doc/Setting up SSL.md

 (See the [StackOverflow
 question](http://stackoverflow.com/questions/14459078/unable-to-load-config-info-from-usr-local-ssl-openssl-cnf))

-You'll get asked a bunch of questions
+You'll get asked a bunch of questions.
+The most important one is the Common Name (CN) one.
+If you're running this locally it will be something like 'localhost'.
+If this doesn't match the actual address used to access the server you'll get errors about the mismatch.

 Then you need to self-sign the key: